timothy-baker/ShippedMyPants/Example-Project/Project Goal.md

 # End Goal
 Heatmap that predicts crime multiple days in advance.
 Final system should be a website that queries the Chicago data portal and local weather sensors every day, retrains the model over night, and generates new predictions for the day's criminal activity.

+Rather than getting side-tracked about the research goals, it might be more valuable to build the website first, and then load in new models over time as we ship them.